opentable/otj-jaxrs/README.md

 The JAX-RS client configuration is managed through your application properties.

 Options are configured using the provided client name and the corresponding jaxrs configuration:
+jaxrs.client.${clientName}.option=value

 For the client name "availability" the corresponding connection pool configuration option will be:

-"jaxrs.client.availability.connectionPool=50"
+jaxrs.client.availability.connectionPool=50

 For configuration options that take time, use the ISO 8601 Durations format (https://en.wikipedia.org/wiki/ISO_8601).

 Example: Configure the connection timeout to 5s
 "jaxrs.client.availability.connectTimeout=PT5s"

 For values smaller than seconds you may use decimals per the ISO 8601 format:
 >"The smallest value used may also have a decimal fraction, as in "P0.5Y" to indicate half a year.
 This decimal fraction may be specified with either a comma or a full stop, as in "P0,5Y" or "P0.5Y"."

 To configure a connection timeout of 150ms:
 "jaxrs.client.availability.connectTimeout=PT0.150s"